 If your expenses are out of control

-Their spending tend to be very high, so a large income is required from their assets to get out of the rat race.
-The janitor, teacher and truck driver, find it much easier to exit the rat race as they have far fewer expenses to cover.
+The spending of high-income earners tends to be very high, so a large income is required from their assets to get out of the rat race.

-Mark your starting point on the road to financial security
+Mark your starting point on the road to your wealth creation strategy

 If you do not know your starting point, it is tough to set out in the right direction to achieve your financial goals.